scg-unibe-ch/ese2019-team7/docs/README.md

 # Note regarding ports
 The frontend must be running on port 4200 and the backend on port 3000, no matter what enviroment the programms are running in.

+# Using the program
+A regular user can see offers, but can't do anything with them.
+A logged in user can see offers as well as contact data of the user submitting the offer.
+If the user wishes to purches the offer, he must contact the user by the means provided outside of the platform.
+A logged in user can also create an offer, which needs to be validated by the admin, however.
+An admin has all the powers a regular user has, but can also validate offers, or deny them with a reason.
+He can also delete offers that are not his own; whis option is mainly to delete obvious nonsense offers, rather than sending them back to the user to change and resubmit - or to remove fraudulent offers that have already been set to public.

 # ese2019-team7